Skip to main content

 Learn more about how to use our visitorsheds

 This project maps the “visitorshed” of regional parks, open spaces, and public lands.
 This is the catchment area that includes everyone within driving distance of each of these parks, open spaces, and public lands.
 We use the average distance that the National Household Travel Survey finds people will drive for a social or recreational trip to map the road network for each visitorshed.
 You can explore demographic data about residents in each visitorshed to see who could benefit most from improving equitable access in each regional park, open space, and other public lands.
-Learn more.
+Read a definition of visitorsheds in the glossary or dive deeper by reading the methodology documentation on our About page.